carlosissac/mod10teamprofilegen/README.md

 ![image](./assets/features02.jpg)

-* *Recursive capture.* After static input is captured the user will be propmpted for several items in a recursive manner.
+* *Recursive capture.* After static input is captured the user will be prompted for several items in a recursive manner.
 By this we mean that the user will be prompted for items until the user decides to move on.

 ![image](./assets/features03.jpg)

 * *Fixed Input Mode.*.
-This mode was developed in order to do an integration test beween the ReadMe, Writer and Fixed moduled, and also in order to test the markdown document fornat.
+This mode was developed in order to do an integration test between the ReadMe, Writer and Fixed moduled, and also in order to test the markdown document format.

 * *Jest Unit testing.* ReadMe, Writer and License proto were unit tested using JEST.
 These tests are coded the the files ending in ".test.js".
 Unit test results are stored in "coverage/lcov-report/index.html" file, currently not tracked using GitHub.

 ![image](./assets/jest.jpg)

-## VideoWalkthorugh
+## VideoWalkthrough

-The following links provide a video walkkthoroughs explaining the development desicions made for this project and a walkthorugh of the usage of the app.
+The following links provide video walkthroughs explaining the development decisions made for this project and a walkthrough of the usage of the app.
 Also provided is a slide deck for the explanation video

 * [Video Intro](https://youtu.be/RzNnGMWdHG8)